 connective tissue disorders: Marfan syndrome, Ehlers-Danlos syndrome

-Madelung deformity is due to defective development of ulnar third of the epiphysis of the distal radius, which results in a radial shaft that is bowed with an increased interosseous space, and dorsal subluxation of the distal radio-ulnar joint.
+Madelung deformity is due to premature closure or defective development of the ulnar third of the distal epiphysis of the radius.
+This deformity results in a radial shaft that is bowed with increased interosseous space and dorsal subluxation of the distal radio-ulnar joint.

 Mnemonics for remember the associations of Madelung deformity include: